Raj-Lakhanpal/jobtrackr-cli/README.md

 # 🎯 JobTrackr - Job Application Tracker (CLI)

 **Track your job applications from the terminal using this clean, modular Python + SQLite CLI app.**
+This project was built to track my real-world job applications.
+It supports adding, editing, searching, and deleting entries, all backed by a local SQLite database.
+It taught me modular Python design, SQL query logic, and how to write clean, testable CLI apps.

 ---